Single-molecule motion control: Results

-We simulated single-molecule diffusion influenced by surface charges, comparing it to the reference case of diffusion without surface charges, depicted in blue and red respectively.
+\textit{Single-Molecules at the interface of Single-Electrons.---} We have numerically simulated single-molecule diffusion influenced by surface charges, comparing it to the reference case of diffusion without surface charges, depicted in blue and red respectively.
 Our simulations utilise a model particle resembling the behaviour of a charged Atto-488 molecule in a medium that constitutes a mixture of acetone and water in the ratio 1:1, the equivalent dynamic viscosity being $6 \times {10}^{-4}$ Pa s.
 The mass and charge of the particle are taken as $1.3350734 \times 10^{-23}$ kg and $-1.6 \times 10^{-19}$ C respectively.
 The surface charges have fixed positions and the initial diffusion coefficient of the particle is assumed to be 0.5907458 $\upmu\text{m}^2\text{ms}^{-1}$.
 This initial diffusion coefficient is used to calculate the range of displacement of the particle, and free diffusion is simulated by adding a random displacement within this specified range in both $x$ and $y$ directions.
 The time interval used is $10^{-6}$ seconds and the code is run for 100 time-steps.
 The calculations for the range of displacement are done using the Stokes-Einstein equation and the mean squared displacement formula.
-The limits of the range are set by the magnitudes of the displacements with time-steps one order of magnitude lesser and one order of magnitude greater than the time-step.
+The limits of the range are set by the magnitudes of the displacements with time steps one order of magnitude lesser and one order of magnitude greater than the timestep.
 Two separate trajectories are generated for a single run, one showing the influence of the surrounding surface charges and the second without their influence.
 The dynamics observed in these simulations show how surface charges can dramatically impact molecular diffusion.
+The simulated system is not in equilibrium, since the surface charges are stationary despite the action of electrostatic forces, implying an external force application keeps them stationary.